kacperpoluszejko/kacperpoluszejko/README.md

 ## Hi, I'm Kacper 👋

-I am a **computational physics engineer** focused on **numerical simulations, scientific computing, and algorithmic modeling of physical systems**.
+I am a **computational physics engineer** focused on **numerical simulations, scientific computing, and algorithmic modeling of physical systems**

 - 🎓 MSc student in **Technical Physics (Computational Physics)** at AGH University of Science and Technology
 - 🎓 BSc in **Micro- and Nanotechnologies in Biophysics**